OMGrant/es-theme-crt/README.md

-# CRT-OSMC, an EmulationStation theme with video support
+# RetrOSMC, an EmulationStation theme with video support
 A simple theme for Emulation Station and RetroPie with support for the video view added by fieldofcows.
-Originally based on the Carbon theme by Eric Hettervik; and then rebuilt from scratch.
-Forked for aesthetic changes to match OSMC.
-Discussion ongoing in this thread: https://retropie.org.uk/forum/topic/7022/new-theme-crt-with-support-for-video-preview
+A reskin of the CRT theme by Anthony Caccese, with system art from the art-book theme by Anthony Caccese, based on the Carbon theme by Eric Hettervik.

 ## Details